slatedocs/slate/source/includes/_financial_transactions.md

 Field  | Description
  ------------- | -------------
-id | ID of the financial transaction. amount | Transaction amount. process_date | The scheduled process date of the transaction. status | The current status of the transaction. status_reason | The reason for the `Declined` or `Chargeback` status of a transactions. transaction_schedule_id | ID of the transction schedule that created this financial transaction. bank_name | Bank name. institution_number | Bank institution number. transit_number | Bank transit number. account_number | Bank account number.
+id | ID of the financial transaction amount | Transaction amount process_date | The scheduled process date of the transaction status | The current status of the transaction status_reason | The reason for the `Declined` or `Chargeback` status of a transactions transaction_schedule_id | ID of the transction schedule that created this financial transaction bank_name | Bank name institution_number | Bank institution number transit_number | Bank transit number account_number | Bank account number

 ## Status